 Foreign Trust Reporting by U.S. Persons

 U.S. citizens and residents have to report ownership and certain transactions with foreign entities.
-This includes the ownership and certain transactions with foreign trusts.
+This includes the ownership and certain transactions with foreign trusts (and no, it isn’t always easy to tell whether a foreign entity is a foreign trust includes).

 This reporting requirement for foreign trusts is found in Section 6048.
 It requires taxpayers to report ownership of foreign trusts and distributions from foreign trusts.